radiumlearning/course-testing/README.md

 - Live practical examples of a component test with Redux
 - Sharing & explaining asynchronous material

+### Where to find the material

+- First, checkout to the corresponding branch for the class you are taking

+Class 1 (clase-1/exercises)
+- Navigate to `packages/lib/utils/exercises`

+Class 2 (clase-1/exercises)
+- TBD

+Class 3 (clase-1/exercises)
+- TBD

 ## Workflow

 Participants will have to fork this repo in order to publish their own asynchronous material solutions in the form of a PR, each class will have their own separate branches each already created.
 This is meant to be a way to keep track of each student's work and keep the repo tidy and reusable for future lectures.